 Golf is such a unique game and there are many ways to swing the golf clubs.
 One of the most debated topics in golf is the single plane golf swing vs. the two plane golf swing.
 They are rather different and the theories behind both types of swing are widely debated.

 The single plane golf swing is used by many and some golfers think it’s the only way to play the game.
-In all honesty, you can swing the golf club along any plane you desire.
-Results will vary from one plane to another.
+In all honesty, you can swing the golf club along any swing plane you desire.
+Results will vary from one golf swing plane to another.

 What is the Single Plane Golf Swing?

-Many have adopted this type of golf swing because of how good a ball-striker Moe Norman was.
-As a legendary golfer, Moe made the single-plane golf swing popular, even though a two plane golf swing is more popular.
+Many have adopted this Norman’s swing because of how good a ball-striker he was.
+As one of the game’s greats, Moe made the single plane swing popular, even though a two plane golf swing is more popular.

-Moe wasn’t the only incredible ball striker to use the single plane golf swing, however.
-Ben Hogan was famous for using it and produced an incredible golf career by using a single plane golf swing.
+Moe wasn’t the only incredible ball striker to use the single plane swing, however.
+Ben Hogan was famous for using it and produced an incredible PGA tour golf career by using a single plane swing.

 Single Plane Golf Swing vs. Two Plane Golf Swing

 While the results may look the same for some players, the single plane swing and the two plane golf swing are very different.
 A single plane swing will return the golf club on the same path as the backswing.
 A two plane swing will not.

 - Replay and review your swing in 360° from any angle

 - Track club head speed, swing plane, hand path, tempo, backswing position, hip rotation and more